 This course will help you understand decisions that are made in the face of constraints, such as the everyday transactions you make in the marketplace.
 As a consumer, you must consider your overall income when making a purchase, but business managers must take into account the presence of competitors in the marketplace when deciding on the price to charge you for a product.

-- The concept of efficiency and how it relates to market structure
+- Explain the concept of efficiency and describe how markets often lead to efficient outcomes

 - Explain how market distortions occur and their impact on the welfare of producers and consumers

 Video and audio lectures, readings, interactive elements, homework assignments, quizzes, midterm exam, final exam, and content mastery exercises